vuejs/vuepress/README.md

 > This is the branch for `VuePress 1.x` and docs are available at https://v1.vuepress.vuejs.org.

-## Status: alpha
+## Status: beta

-Certain combinations of plugins may not work properly, and things may change or break until we reach `beta` phase.
+Most of the planned features in place but there may still be bugs.
+API may still change until we reach RC phase.
 Do not use in production yet unless you are adventurous.

 For 0.x, it's moved to [0.x branch](https://github.com/vuejs/vuepress/tree/0.x) and still maintained, the website is: https://vuepress.vuejs.org.